Victor Caratini Player Props: Brewers vs. Braves

-Victor Caratini -- hitting .200 with two home runs, six walks and six RBI in his past 10 games -- will be in action for the Milwaukee Brewers versus the Atlanta Braves, with Mike Soroka on the mound, on July 21 at 8:10 PM ET.
+After batting .194 with two home runs, six walks and six RBI in his past 10 games, Victor Caratini and the Milwaukee Brewers face the Atlanta Braves (who will hand the ball to Bryce Elder) at 2:10 PM ET on Sunday.

-He had a hitless performance in his most recent game (0-for-3) against the Phillies.
+He had a hitless showing in his last game (0-for-4) against the Braves.

 Victor Caratini Game Info & Props vs. the Braves